nate-parrott/SQExpandingTableView/README.md

 ## Usage

+Drag `SQExpandingTableView.h` and `SQExpandingTableView.m` into your project.
 Instantiate a `SQExpandingTableView` view, set its `SQExpandingTableViewDelegate`, and call `-reloadAnimated:` .
 Look at `SQExampleViewController.m`.